Insurance Law Update on COVID-19: Part II

 Please reach out if you have any questions about how these developments may impact you, your business, or your employees.

 On March 22, a bipartisan group from the United States House of Representatives sent a letter to four (4) insurance industry trade organizations, asking insurers to provide business interruption coverage under existing commercial property policies for losses due to closures tied to COVID-19.
-The lawmakers asserted that the coronavirus pandemic fulfills the policies’ requirement that an interruption in business be attributable to a “direct physical loss” or damage to a property.
-They also asserted that state and local “shelter-in-place” and curfew orders should trigger coverage for losses under the “civil authority” prong that is often found in commercial property policies.
+The lawmakers asserted that the coronavirus pandemic fulfills the policies' requirement that an interruption in business is attributable to a "direct physical loss" or damage to property.
+They also asserted that state and local "shelter-in-place" and curfew orders should trigger coverage for losses under the "civil authority" prong that is often found in commercial property policies.

 In response, executives of the four groups, the American Property Casualty Insurance Association, National Association of Mutual Insurance Companies, Independent Insurance Agents, and Brokers of America, and Council of Insurance Agents and Brokers, sent a joint letter to Rep. Nydia Velazquez, D-N.Y., saying that business interruption policies "do not, and were not designed to, provide coverage against communicable diseases such as COVID-19."
 The groups said that the "U.S. insurance industry remains committed to our consumers and will ensure that prompt payments are made in instances where coverage exists."
 The trade groups added that their member companies have assisted in local charitable relief efforts and have begun to work with customers "on issues such as flexibility in premium payments."
 The groups also said the "U.S. is in the midst of a national crisis that will require federal assistance that provides funding directly to those American individuals and businesses most in need," and that their "organizations stand ready to work with Congress on solutions that provide the necessary relief as soon as possible."

 Also, at the national level, a subcommittee of the House Committee on Oversight and Reform on Wednesday asked three (3) travel insurance carriers to produce documents and participate in interviews to address the scope of coverage provided by their policies for trip cancellations related to the coronavirus.
 The chairman of the Economic and Consumer Policy subcommittee sent letters to Allianz Global Assistance USA, Generali Global Assistance Inc., and Travel Guard Group Inc., asking them to provide certain information by March 25.
-Among other things, the subcommittee is seeking data on the number of claims the carriers have received from policyholders for reimbursement of trip cancellations or medical expenses, as well how many of those claims have been paid or denied.
-Rep. Raja Krishnamoorthi, D-Ill., also asked executives of the three insurers to schedule interviews, noting that the subcommittee “can make arrangements for a remote interview.”
+Among other things, the subcommittee is seeking data on the number of claims the carriers have received from policyholders for reimbursement of trip cancellations or medical expenses, as well as how many of those claims have been paid or denied.
+Rep. Raja Krishnamoorthi, D-Ill., also asked executives of the three insurers to schedule interviews, noting that the subcommittee "can make arrangements for a remote interview."
 The executives previously declined invitations to testify at a subcommittee hearing on travel insurance issues scheduled for March 11.
 The inquiries are part of an ongoing investigation into consumer complaints that their travel insurance claims have been improperly denied.

 The three insurers have all issued public statements indicating they now consider the coronavirus outbreak to be a "foreseeable event" and that cancellations for fear of travel generally will not be covered under most of their policies.
 The carriers have said their "cancel for any reason" policies might provide partial or full coverage for cancellations on these grounds, depending on the policies' terms.
 In addition, the insurers have all indicated that some of their policies might cover claims for trip cancellation or interruption if a policyholder's plans are disrupted by a confirmed diagnosis of COVID-19.